commaweed/courses/random_notes/languages/python.md

 ### conventions

+* see pep 8 Style guide
+* they don't have to be followed

 ```python
 # private variables (implies internal use because true private encapsulation isn't part of python)
 # objects names this way will not get imported by statements like:  "from module import *"